 Sancta Maria College School Board Game Club By Callum Conlon and Matthew Joyce

-Starting at the 1:10 each Thursday in room 22 the school board game club attracts a range of students from 1st to 5th year.
+Starting at 1:10 each Thursday in room 22 the school board game club attracts a range of students from 1st to 5th year.
 No matter what level you are, you can always play the most complex of game.
 The club provides students the opportunity to socialise with each other as they enjoy a broad range of games.
 From Cluedo to Scrabble, from puzzles to Guess Who, you are always welcome to the Sancta Maria Board Game Club.

 Sancta Maria College, Louisburgh vs St. Patrick's College Killala By Theo Cullen and Amy Kilcoyne

 This Wednesday the Louisburgh girls soccer team played St Patrick’s College, from Lackencross, Killala in a home match.
 The exciting game kicked off at 12:30 and immediately Louisburgh seemed to have the upperhand, maintaining possession and making a number of beautiful plays up and down the field.